 Gjergj Kastrioti Skënderbeu: The Dragon of Albania

-Skënderbeu has gained a significant posthumous reputation in Western art and science.
-The French Enlightenment philosopher Voltaire highly respected the Albanian military leader in his works.
-Ludvig Holberg, a Danish writer and philosopher, regarded him as one of the greatest generals in history.
-The Italian Baroque composer Antonio Vivaldi even composed an opera titled ‘Scanderbeg’ in his honor.
-The English poet Lord Byron wrote admirably about him and his warrior nation in his epic poem ‘Childe Harold’s Pilgrimage’.
-He is also mentioned by the Montenegrin poet and philosopher, Petar II Petrović-Njegoš, in his epic poems ‘The Mountain Wreath’ and ‘The False Tsar Stephen the Little’.
-Additionally, the Albanian writer Ismail Kadare portrays an Ottoman siege of an Albanian castle during Skënderbeu’s time in his historic novel ‘The Siege’.
+Skënderbeu’s reputation extended far beyond Albania.
+The French Enlightenment philosopher Voltaire highly respected the Albanian military leader, while Ludvig Holberg, a Danish writer and philosopher, regarded him as one of the greatest generals in history.
+His legacy also inspired a range of artistic works.
+The Italian Baroque composer Antonio Vivaldi composed an opera titled Scanderbeg in his honor.
+The English poet Lord Byron wrote admiringly about him and his warrior nation in his epic poem Childe Harold’s Pilgrimage.
+He is also mentioned by the Montenegrin poet and philosopher Petar II Petrović-Njegoš in his epic poems The Mountain Wreath and The False Tsar Stephen the Little.
+In modern literature, the Albanian writer Ismail Kadare reinterprets his historical role in The Siege, offering a more complex philosophical reflection on his legacy and symbolism.

 ““Once, if I am not mistaken, I told you about Skanderbeg,” the Quartermaster went on.
 “He’s much talked about.
 He’s said to be the greatest warrior of our era, and he’s been called at one and the same time a lion, a renegade, a traitor to Islam, a champion of Christ, and who knows what else.
 As far as I can see all these epithets do apply to him, but I would prefer to describe him differently.
 To my mind he’s a man ahead of his time.
 We are striking at his visible part, but there is another part we can do nothing about, absolutely nothing, because it has escaped us already.
 For the moment he is dragging Albania into the abyss, believing that he is making his nation unattainable, in his own image, by making it also pass out of its own time into another dimension.
 He may well be right.
 It would be pointless for us to try to separate Skanderbeg from Albania.
 Even if we wanted to we would not be able to do it… “What he’s working towards,” the Quartermaster continued, “is to give Albania a cloak of invulnerability, to give it a form which casts it up and beyond the vicissitudes of the present — a metaform, if I may say, which makes it able to resuscitate, or to put it another way, he is trying to prepare his nation for another world.
 I don’t know if you follow my drift … He is trying to crucify Albania, as their God was crucified, so that like Christ, Albania will be resurrected.
 He doesn’t care whether it is on the third day, the third century or the third millennium after his death that Albania rises!
 What matters is his vision of the future …””